gregjacobs/Autolinker.js/README.md

 So, this utility attempts to handle everything.
 It:

-- Autolinks URLs, whether or not they start with the protocol (i.e. 'http://').
+- Autolinks **URLs**, whether or not they start with the protocol (i.e. 'http://').
   In other words, it will automatically link the text "google.com", as well as "http://google.com".
-Will also autolink IPv4 addresses.
+Will also autolink **IPv4 addresses**.
-- Will properly handle URLs with query params, anchors, and special characters, and not include chars like a trailing `.` at the end of a sentence, or a `)` char if the URL is inside parenenthesis.
-- Will autolink email addresses
+- Will autolink **email addresses**
-- Will autolink phone numbers
+- Will autolink **phone numbers**
-- Will autolink mentions (Twitter, Instagram, Soundcloud, TikTok, Youtube)
+- Will autolink **@mentions** (Twitter, Instagram, Soundcloud, TikTok, Youtube)
-- Will autolink hashtags (Twitter, Instagram, Facebook, TikTok, Youtube)
+- Will autolink **#hashtags** (Twitter, Instagram, Facebook, TikTok, Youtube)
-- Won't clobber URLs with hash anchors by treating them as hashtags (like some other libraries do).
+- Won't clobber URLs with #hash anchors by treating them as hashtags like some other libraries do.
 For example: `google.com/#anchor` is properly linked.
-- **Will properly handle HTML input.** The utility will not overwrite an `href` attribute inside anchor (`<a>`) tags (or any other tag/attribute), and will not accidentally wrap the inner text of `<a>`/`<script>`/`<style>` tags with a new one (which cause doubly-nested anchor tags, or mess with scripts)
+- **Will properly handle HTML input.** The utility will not overwrite an `href` attribute inside anchor (`<a>`) tags or any other tag/attribute, and will not accidentally wrap the inner text of `<a>`/`<script>`/`<style>` tags with a new one (which would cause doubly-nested anchor tags, or mess with scripts)
-- Will do all of this in `O(n)` (linear) time with low constant factors and without the possibility of RegExp [Catastrophic Backtracking](https://www.regular-expressions.info/catastrophic.html), making it extremely fast and unsusceptible to pathological inputs.
+- Will do all of this in `O(n)` (linear) time with low constant factors and without the possibility of RegExp [Catastrophic Backtracking](https://www.regular-expressions.info/catastrophic.html), making it extremely fast and unsusceptible to [DoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) inputs.

 <a name="benchmarks-table"></a>Quick [benchmarks](#benchmarks) comparison: